maxhbr/LDBcollector/md/BSD-3-Clause.md

                             },
                             {
                                 "_id": "actions/14",
-                                "name": "Distribute the generated binaries from modified source code", "description": ""
+                                "name": "Distribute the generated binaries from modified source code" }
-                            }
                         ],
                         "conditions": {
                             "_id": "conditions/2",
-                            "name": "Include a copyright notice, list of terms and conditions, and disclaimer in the materials accompanying the distribution, which are included in the license", "type": "OBLIGATION",
+                            "name": "Include a copyright notice, list of terms and conditions, and disclaimer in the materials accompanying the distribution, which are included in the license", "type": "OBLIGATION"
-                            "description": ""
+                        }
                     },
-                        "description": ""
-                    },
                     {
-                        "summary": "",
                         "actions": [
                             {
                                 "_id": "actions/15",
-                                "name": "Use the name of the owner or contributor to promote or sell the derived product", "description": ""
+                                "name": "Use the name of the owner or contributor to promote or sell the derived product" }
-                            }
                         ],
                         "conditions": {
                             "_id": "conditions/3",
                             "name": "Get special permission in writing.",
-                            "type": "REQUISITE",
+                            "type": "REQUISITE"
-                            "description": ""
-                        },
-                        "description": ""
+                        }
                     }
                 ],
                 "_implications": {